Bio-inspired reconfigurable stereo vision for robotics using omnidirectional cameras: Experiments of the reconfigurable vision

 \subsection{Hardware of the Reconfigurable Vision}

-The testing platform of the reconfigurable vision consists of a dovetail groove gear rack and pinion translation stage (HLWX60-L250 by HENG YANG GUANG XUE) to provide the relative translation and a three-dimensional gear gimbal to provide the relative rotation of the two omnidirectional cameras (Fig. 5).
-The cameras’ lenses, SR1096A by SIR TEC, offer a wide image angle with horizontal (H: 195.95°±4°), vertical (V: 159.8°±3°), and diagonal (D: 199.2°±4°) FOV.
+The testing platform of the reconfigurable vision consists of a linear stage and a pinion translation stage to provide the relative translation and rotation of the two omnidirectional cameras (Fig. 6).
+The lenses of the cameras, SR1096A from SIR TEC, offer a wide angle of view with horizontal (H: 195.95°±4°), vertical (V: 159.8°±3°), and diagonal (D: 199.2°±4°) FOV.
 The optical sensor of the camera is the CV4002 CMOS Image Sensor by CVSENS.
-To fully utilize the large horizontal FOV of our reconfigurable vision system, the cameras were aligned horizontally during the tests.
+To fully utilize the large horizontal FOV of our reconfigurable vision system, the cameras were horizontally aligned during the tests.

-The system could be deployed in any relative pose as long as there is a common vision.
-For biomimetic purposes, three modes of the visual system and their specialties are demonstrated with our robotic vision test platform:

-\emph{1) Herbivorous Vision: }This mode features an exceptionally large FOV (316°) achieved by combining the view ranges of two omnidirectional cameras.
-It includes a relatively small angle of stereo vision for minimal 3D sensing (76°).

-\emph{2) Carnivorous Vision:} This mode offers wide-range stereo vision (136°) with a highly overlapped view, enhancing depth perception and precision.
-The total FOV of this mode is 256°.

-\emph{3) Human Vision:} This mode includes comprehensive depth vision characterized by a broad depth of field, with all its $ \sim $196° vision field binocular.

-These modes illustrate the adaptability and specialized functionalities of robotic vision systems inspired by biological features.
-To deploy the reconfigurable vision system, both omnidirectional cameras were calibrated for intrinsic parameters first.
-Then, the system underwent the working process, which included stereo extrinsic calibration, homologous points matching, and final depth computation.
-The results demonstrated consistency with our designed purpose and biomimetic avatars (Fig. 6(a-c)).
+To deploy the reconfigurable vision system, intrinsic parameters for both omnidirectional cameras were first calibrated.
+Subsequently, the system underwent a series of processes, including stereo extrinsic calibration, homologous point matching, and final depth computation.
+The results showed consistency with our intended design and biomimetic avatars.